aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/DeltaLakeIntegration/README.md

 # AWS Game Backend Framework Features: Databricks Delta Lake Integration

 This backend feature is currently ___EXPERIMENTAL___, and shows how to deploy a backend service to ingest game event telemetry data to [Delta Lake](https://docs.databricks.com/en/delta/index.html).
-This feature comes with a test script, from which you can then extend to using the Unreal, Unity and Godot Game Engines.
+It is optimized for performance, but not cost currently.
+If you're sending a high volume of events to the pipeline, it's recommended to modify the solution to batch the requests on the client side.
+This feature currently comes with a test script and Unreal integration, from which you can then extend to other game engines.

 ## Required preliminary setup